 "In Gordon Greenberg's pitch perfect production of Frank Loesser's 1950 musical, populated by New York hustlers, gamblers and their molls, Sophie Thompson plays past-her-prime burlesque dancer Miss Adelaide, one of the best loved and most lovelorn characters in musical theatre.
 And makes it utterly hers.
 It's a performance delivered with such command and comic tragedy it overshadows the central love story between Sky Masterson and Sarah Brown, both beautifully played by Jamie Parker and Siubhan Harrison.
 Apart from a barnstorming Sit Down, You're Rockin' the Boat - surely the most ecstatic musical moment in London - the night belongs to Thompson.
 She's this wonderful show's beating, if continually broken, heart."
 The London Metro

-Guys and Dolls in London at the Savoy Theatre previewed from 10 December 2015, opened on 6 January 2016 and closed on 12 March 2016, transferred to the nearby Phoenix Theatre from 19 March 2016 and closed on 21 August 2016
+Guys and Dolls in London at the Phoenix Theatre opened on 19 March 2016, and closed on 21 August 2016

 Opened 19 October 2018, Closed 20 October 2018 (three performances)